Quickly exit

 There is no time limit for reporting a crime to the police.
 For example, a person who was subjected to sexual assault as a child can report the offence after becoming an adult.

-However, in some cases, the prosecutor will not be able to lay charges because of a limitation based on the date of the offence.
+However, in some cases, the prosecuting attorney will not be able to lay charges because of a limitation based on the date of the offence.
 The limitation period is currently 12 months.

-Limitation is a legal concept that only the prosecutor can assess.
+Limitation is a legal concept that only the prosecuting attorney can assess.
 You should still go to the police station to report a crime, however long ago it occurred.

 Can I report a crime to the DPCP instead of the police?